testudoq-org/sfia_pd_tool/contributions.md

     npm install
     ```

-3. **Install Grunt Watch**: Install the `grunt-contrib-watch` module as a development dependency:
+3. **Install Grunt Plugins**: Install the necessary Grunt plugins by running the following commands:

     ```bash
     npm install grunt-contrib-watch --save-dev
-    ```

-4. **Install Grunt grunt-exec**: Install the `grunt-runt-exec` module as a development dependency:

-    ```bash
     npm install grunt-exec --save-dev
     ```

-5. **Run Initial Setup**: Run any initial setup commands provided by the project.
+4. **Run Initial Setup**: Run any initial setup commands provided by the project.
 This may include database migrations, environment configurations, or other setup tasks.

 ## Running Tests

 1. **CodeceptJS Tests**: To run the CodeceptJS tests, execute the following command:

     ```bash
+    npm run codeceptjs
+    ```

+    For running tests in headless mode:

+    ```bash
+    npm run codeceptjs:headless
+    ```

+    To open the CodeceptJS UI:

+    ```bash
+    npm run codeceptjs:ui
+    ```

+    Additionally, you can run demo tests:

+    ```bash
+    npm run codeceptjs:demo
+    ```

+    For demo tests in headless mode:

+    ```bash
+    npm run codeceptjs:demo:headless
+    ```

+    To open the CodeceptJS UI for demo tests:

+    ```bash
-    npx codeceptjs run
+    npm run codeceptjs:demo:ui
     ```

 2. **Generate Step Definitions**: If you need to generate step definitions for your tests, use the following command: